AniaJezierska/Capstone/README.md

-# Coffee Shop Backend

-## Getting Started

-### Installing Dependencies

-#### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-#### Virtual Enviornment

-FSND: Capstone Project
+# FSND: Capstone Project

-Introduction
+## Introduction

-This is a Udacity-Full-Stack-Nanodegree course project that demonstrates the following:
+### This is a Udacity-Full-Stack-Nanodegree course project that demonstrates the following:
     1. Database modeling with postgres & sqlalchemy
     2. API to performance CRUD Operations on database with Flask
     3. Automated testing with Unittest